How Long Do Shrooms Last?

 “Shrooms,” also called magic mushrooms, are mind-altering fungi containing the psychedelic substance psilocybin.
 Over 100 different species of mushrooms contain psilocybin, and these mushrooms are naturally abundant in many parts of North America.

-Long derided as a dangerous substance on par with addictive drugs that have high overdose potential, psilocybin is now becoming recognized as an incredibly beneficial therapeutic tool that may be useful for a wide variety of different conditions.
+Long considered to be on par with addictive drugs that have high overdose potential, psilocybin is now becoming recognized as an incredibly beneficial therapeutic tool that may be useful for a wide variety of different conditions.
 Of course, psilocybin also causes profound psychedelic effects when taken in large doses, and many users enjoy the substance for its recreational properties.

 What happens when you take shrooms?